cmusatyalab/deltaic/README.md

 buckets using the credentials of the bucket owner, which it obtains using `radosgw-admin`.

-`rgw` backs up object data, metadata, and ACLs, and bucket ACLs.
+`rgw` backs up object data, metadata, and ACLs, and bucket ACLs and CORS configuration.
 If an object has not changed since the last backup, `rgw` assumes that its ACLs have not changed either, except during a periodic scrub.
 If manually backing up an individual bucket, pass `--scrub-acls` to `deltaic rgw backup` to override this assumption and re-download ACLs for all objects.

 #### Requirements